mrbalov/mrb/_posts/2025-05-07-composable-frontend-explained-how-to-build-a-future-proof-ui-architecture.md

 34. <a href="https://blog.bitsrc.io/composable-frontend-architecture-for-2024-562f309efe43" rel="noopener noreferrer" target="_blank">Composable Frontend Architecture for 2024 - Medium</a>
 35. <a href="https://alokai.com/blog/composable-architecture" rel="noopener noreferrer" target="_blank">What is Composable Architecture? - Commercial Article on Alokai</a>
 36. <a href="https://www.netlify.com/blog/how-we-run-nextjs/" rel="noopener noreferrer" target="_blank">How we run Next.js today — and what should change - Article on Netlify</a>
-37. <a href="https://codetv.dev/blog/wtf-is-jamstack" rel="noopener noreferrer" target="_blank">WTF is the Jamstack?
+37. <a href="https://codetv.dev/blog/wtf-is-jamstack" rel="noopener noreferrer" target="_blank">WTF is the <abbr title="JavaScript, APIs, Markup">Jamstack</abbr>?
 A goofy name for a great web architecture. - Article on Code TV</a>